oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 ```
 :::

-If no unique ordering is imposed through an
-[`$orderby`](#SystemQueryOptionorderby) query option, the service MUST
-impose a stable ordering across requests that include `$top`.

 #### <a name="SystemQueryOptionskip" href="#SystemQueryOptionskip">11.2.6.4 System Query Option `$skip`</a>

-The `$skip` system query option specifies a non-negative integer n that
+The `$skip` system query option specifies a non-negative integer $n$ that
-excludes the first n items of the queried collection from the result.
+excludes the first $n$ items of the queried collection from the result.

-The service returns items starting at position n+1.
+Let $A$ be a copy of the input set with a total order that extends any existing order of the input set but is otherwise chosen by the service.
+The total order MUST be stable across requests.

+The effect of ${\tt \$skip}=n$ is to exclude from the result the first $n$ instances in $A$.
+All remaining instances are kept in $A$ in the same order as they occur in $A$.

 ::: example
 Example 54: return products starting with the 6th product of the